MMSB-MOBI/martinize-db/Deploy.md

 [Martinize 2](https://github.com/marrink-lab/vermouth-martinize) is started through `utils/martinize.sh`.

 As for INSANE, inspect this script to include the virtualenv `source` in order to use a Python binary that have vermouth-martinize2 package installed.
+If you want to change this, call to this script is done from `src/Builders/Martinizer.ts` file, method `run` of singleton `Martinizer`.

 ### govirt